eliaskousk/parallella-riscv/README.md

 * Step 2: Build the Host Software

 **Parallella:**

-The host software for the ARM dual-core processor of the Zynq device consists of U-Boot, the Linux kernel and the devicetree DTB file (Device Tree Blob).
+The host software for the ARM dual-core processor of the Zynq device consists of the Linux kernel, the devicetree DTB file (Device Tree Blob) and the U-Boot bootloader.

-- **U-Boot** is not currently used for Parallella since the one contained in its Flash chip is fine and there is always a risk when performing re-flashes.
+- **The Linux kernel (uImage)** is identical with the one provided by the latest E-SDK and it's a matter of preference to use the one you build or the fefault from the E-SDK.

-- **The Linux kernel (uImage)** is also identical with the one provided by the latest E-SDK and it's a matter of preference to use the one you build or the fefault from the E-SDK.
+- **The device tree DTB file** is needed in order to use Rocket Core's Host I/O interface and thus the RISC-V RV64 core.

-- **The device tree DTB file** is necessary for both the Parallella and ZedBoard in order to use Rocket Core's Host I/O interface and thus the RISC-V RV64 core.
+- **U-Boot** is the bootloader which programs the FPGA and boots the Linux kernel.
+A custom U-Boot build is not really needed for Parallella since the one contained in its Flash chip is fine and there is always a risk when performing re-flashes.

 **ZedBoard:** (Since November 2018)